 COURSE SAFETY: Because St. Anthony's Triathlon is conducted within an urban environment, it is virtually impossible to keep the entire course closed to vehicular traffic.
 Be aware of your surroundings, obey the instructions of the traffic control officers and volunteers and be considerate of others during the competition.

 AWARDS PARTY: The awards party begins as soon as you cross the finish line!
-Be sure to stick around for live music, fruit, snacks, juice, pizza, cold Michelob Ultra beer and Columbia Restaurant's famous black beans & rice and Cuban bread.
-The awards presentation will begin at 12:30pm for the Professionals and Elite Amateurs.
+Be sure to stick around for live music, great food and cold beer.
+The awards presentation will begin at 12:30pm for the Professionals and Open Age Group.
 The general awards ceremony will follow.
-The top 10 finishers in each division will be presented with a framed watercolor print depicting scenes from St. Anthony's Triathlon.
-Professionals will be competing for a $65,000 prize purse.
+The top five finishers in each division will be presented with a framed watercolor print depicting scenes from St. Anthony's Triathlon.
+Professionals will be competing for a $53,000 prize purse.

-RESULTS & AWARDS: Race results will be posted online (satriathlon.com) immediately following the race.
-If you are a top 10 finisher and cannot attend the awards presentation, we'll mail you your award.
-Simply send us your request in writing with $10.00 (checks payable to St. Anthony's Triathlon) to 1200 Seventh Avenue N., St. Petersburg, FL 33705.
+RESULTS & AWARDS: Race results will be posted online (SATriathlon.com) immediately following the race.
+If you are a top five finisher and cannot attend the awards presentation, we'll mail you your award.
+Simply send us your request in writing with $10 (checks payable to St. Anthony's Triathlon) to 1200 Seventh Avenue N., St. Petersburg, FL 33705.

 ATHLETE TRACKER: St. Anthony’s Triathlon will be providing athlete tracking service for this year’s event.
 Athletes, family and friends will be able to access real time results via link on http://satriathlon.com/.
 Swim, Transition One, Bike, Transition Two, Run split, Run, and Finish course timing points will be updated as the race progresses.
 This allows fans near and far to know the most recent location of their favorite athlete.
-On Saturday, April 26th, all participants will be listed online.
-Users can use their web browsers on desktop computer or smart-phone to add a list of favorites.
+On Saturday, April 25, all participants will be listed online.
+Users can use their web browsers on desktop computers or smart phones to add a list of favorites.
 Adding favorites is the quick and easy way to check the latest status of participants during the race.
-All results page both desktop and mobile will be searchable by name or bib number.
+All results pages, both desktop and mobile, will be searchable by name or bib number.
 Additionally division/age group results can be filtered to determine athlete placing.
-Tune in at 6:50 am on April, 27th when the first wave hits the water!
+Tune in at 6:50am on April 26 when the first wave hits the water!
 Results Link edge.raceresults360.com/satriathlon14/

 2015 RACE REGISTRATION: Online registration for the 2015 St. Anthony's Triathlon will begin on December 1, 2014 at 9am.